 Here, we want to zero in on the role of the CIO, who is faced with unprecedented challenges and opportunities.
 CIOs are being pressed to lead the charge for their organizations, seed innovation, and bring new models to life.
 The trend towards greater value-creation also hinges on monetization: CIOs are thinking about how to create more revenue for the business via things like subscription-based services or platform-as-a-service.

-We’ve partnered with a plethora of CIOs in our time and have examined their challenges, their motivations, and their goals.
-While we recognize every individual is unique, we’ve identified certain commonalities that can help us gauge where a CIO is, and how we can best help.
+We’ve partnered with a plethora of CIOs in our time and have examined their challenges, motivations, and their goals.
+While we recognize every individual is unique, we’ve identified certain commonalities that can help us identify different CIO challenges, and how we can be of service.

 So, in this time when your role is being at once elevated and complicated, it may be a helpful exercise to ask yourself the very questions we ask our partners at the start of a transformation: What is your current role in the organization, and where do you see yourself going?
 How can you maximize opportunities to deliver more value?

 Under-funded or under-supported, you’re tasked with keeping IT costs down at all turns.
 Perhaps your business is in decline, or IT as a % of G&A is viewed as too high.
 Loyalty to the business and a knack for savviness are your primary drivers as you maintain the crucial balance between quality and cost-consciousness.

 You’re trusted to run your company’s entire infrastructure, from data centers to SAP.
 When a service issue arises, you’re challenged to find the resources you need to make sure operations are not compromised.
 Your IT team may not have the expertise to execute on new business solutions.